dagrammy/quarkus-env-reproducer-maven/README.md

 ./target/command-mode-quickstart-1.0.0-SNAPSHOT-runner
 ```

-&rarr; header is NOT shown
+&rarr; header is not shown

 Set env var `BANNER` and run the application:
 ```shell script